BasedLinux/bsd/doc/manual/source/introduction.md

 the dependency installed, but not on the end user's machine if it's not there.

-Since Nix on the other hand doesn’t install packages in “global” locations like `/usr/bin` but in package-specific directories, the risk of incomplete dependencies is greatly reduced.
-This is because tools such as compilers don’t search in per-packages directories such as `/nix/store/5lbfaxb722zp…-openssl-0.9.8d/include`, so if a package builds correctly on your system, this is because you specified the dependency explicitly.
+Since Bsd on the other hand doesn’t install packages in “global” locations like `/usr/bin` but in package-specific directories, the risk of incomplete dependencies is greatly reduced.
+This is because tools such as compilers don’t search in per-packages directories such as `/bsd/store/5lbfaxb722zp…-openssl-0.9.8d/include`, so if a package builds correctly on your system, this is because you specified the dependency explicitly.
 This takes care of the build-time dependencies.

-Once a package is built, runtime dependencies are found by scanning binaries for the hash parts of Nix store paths (such as `r8vvq9kq…`).
+Once a package is built, runtime dependencies are found by scanning binaries for the hash parts of Bsd store paths (such as `r8vvq9kq…`).
 This sounds risky, but it works extremely well.

 ## Multi-user support

-Nix has multi-user support.
+Bsd has multi-user support.
 This means that non-privileged users can securely install software.
-Each user can have a different _profile_, a set of packages in the Nix store that appear in the user’s `PATH`.
+Each user can have a different _profile_, a set of packages in the Bsd store that appear in the user’s `PATH`.
 If a user installs a package that another user has already installed previously, the package won’t be built or downloaded a second time.
 At the same time, it is not possible for one user to inject a Trojan